-Michael joined the firm in 2019.
-Previously, he was an institutional municipal credit trader at Bank of America Merrill Lynch with a primary focus on taxable and healthcare securities.
+Michael joined MacKay Shields in 2019.
+Before joining the firm he was an institutional municipal credit trader at Bank of America Merrill Lynch with a primary focus on taxable and healthcare securities.
 Prior to trading credit, he was a high grade municipal trader.
-He has worked in the financial services industry since 2014.
+Michael earned a Bachelor’s degree in Economics from Johns Hopkins University in 2014 and an MBA from the University of North Carolina Kenan-Flagler Business School in 2022.
+He is a CFA Charterholder.
+He has been in the financial services industry since 2014.

 Chartered Financial Analyst (CFA)

 Performance data quoted represents past performance.
 Past performance is no guarantee of future results.
 Due to market volatility, current performance may be less or higher than the figures shown.
 Investment return and principal value will fluctuate so that upon redemption, shares may be worth more or less than their original cost.
 Performance figures for all Funds reflect contractual waivers and/or expense limitations, without which total returns may have been lower.
 These limitations may be modified or terminated only with Board approval.